Installation

 Walk your home, flick switches, watch the app respond.
 Name circuits as you find them: kitchen, hot water, spa, garage.
 This is how your home becomes yours in the app.

-Install times
+Install times vary.

 We hear about these from customers after install.
 Here they are upfront, so nothing catches you out.